Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $URL cruddur < $schema_path
 ```

-The additional code under our shebang was to provide a different color through the CLI when viewing our Postgres logs, so that we can see it when ran.
-We went through and added it to our other bash scripts as well.
+The additional code under our shebang customizes the color when viewing our Postgres logs through the CLI. <br>
+Add it to the other bash scripts as well.

-Back on our main task of adding tables to our database, we go back to our schema.sql, and add SQL commands to create our tables and activities:
+Back to adding tables to our database, we go back to our `schema.sql`, and add SQL commands to create our tables and activities:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";